sgmurphy/wordpress-plugins/gravity-forms-pdf-extended/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.11.2 =
+* Bug: Resolve race condition by skipping PDF cleanup at the end of form submission process if PDF Background Processing is enabled
+* Bug: Fix issue where some Notifications with PDFs attached were not being handled in a background task when PDF Background Processing is enabled

 = 6.11.1 =
 * Bug: Only process enabled notifications during form submission when using PDF Background Processing.
 Notifications are enabled if they are active and have conditional logic that passes.